Is tradition a sufficient moral justification?

 Can we practise Yoga while participating in violence against other living creatures?
 While lying?
 While stealing?
 While doing drugs or drinking alcohol?
 While engaging in abusive sexual relationships?
 While taking more than we need?

 Of course we can.
 I practise Yoga and I’ve done all sorts of harmful things in my life that I deeply regret.
-None of us arrives morally pure.

-But I do think we’re personally responsible for helping build a more ethical and compassionate society than the one we inherited.
+But I do think we’re personally responsible for helping build a more ethical, compassionate and conscious society than the one we grew up in.
 In many ways, I think humanity is moving in that direction.
-What I don’t think we should do is use cave dwellers, medieval spiritualists or ancient traditions as our moral compass simply because something was done historically.
+The purpose of looking to the past should not be to regress morally or excuse harm because it was once normal, but to learn, refine our understanding and reduce unnecessary suffering moving forward.

 When considering ethics and social justice, I think we should begin with those affected by our actions — especially the vulnerable, exploited and harmed — rather than beginning with our own desire to justify comfort, habit, identity or tradition.
+Who or what is being harmed by the way we live?
+Did they have a choice?
+Were they willing participants?
+Or was coercion, domination or violence required to get what we wanted?

-Martin Luther King said, “The arc of the moral universe is long, but it bends towards justice.”
+Martin Luther King Jr. said, “The arc of the moral universe is long, but it bends towards justice.”

 Practising Yoga invites us to examine how our thoughts, words and actions impact the world around us and all other sentient beings.